-As with other sugar alcohols, it can cause some bloating and diarrhoea, but is generally well tolerated.
+As with other sugar alcohols, it can have an impact on the gastrointestinal tract and cause some bloating and diarrhoea.
+It is generally well tolerated.
 Gradually increasing your use of Xylitol allows your body to adjust without side effects.

 NB.
 Xylitol can be very toxic to dogs.
 Products containing xylitol should be stored in a safe place that pets cannot reach.

 Xylitol can also be found in some toothpastes and mouthwashes.
 See our toothpastes here.

 Erythritol is a sugar-free sweetener that is plant based, low calorie, and will not promote tooth decay.
 Erythritol has also been studied as a 1:1 substitute for sugar that blocks the growth of one of the most common decay causing bacteria Streptococcus mutans.
 It also decreases plaque biofilm attachment, without the same gastrointestinal effects as xylitol.
 It is a four-carbon polyol (sugar alcohol) that shares many properties typical for the polyols family (e.g., sorbitol, xylitol). i.e. sweetness similar to sucrose, has no calories, it is safe, has no decay (cavity) causing potential, has a low glycaemic index, and is suitable as a bulking agent in food manufacturing.
 Dr Johns and Mintastic use erythritol in production.

 Stevia is a sweetener derived from plants that contains no calories or sugars.